50 things to do in Auckland for under $20by Kate Richards

 - Catch a gig on K’Rd.
 There are often cheap door sales for shows at Whammy, Wine Cellar, or Galatos.

 - The early bird catches the worm, they say.
-Why not head to an alcohol-free morning rave?
+Why not head to an alcohol-free morning rave (pictured above)?
 Coffee included!

 - Mosey round Auckland Art Gallery – with recent cuts to their funding, your koha could help keep them alive.